Authority: Issued by the Chancellor. Changes or exceptions to administrative regulations issued by the Chancellor may only be made by the Chancellor.

 2.1 This regulation applies to all FLSA-exempt employees.

-3.2 Compensatory time is not to be accumulated, tracked, used, or paid out for FLSA-exempt employees, except as specifically mandated by state and/or UNC policies (such as UNC Policy 300.2.15, which requires overtime pay or equivalent compensatory time for some FLSA-exempt EPA employees who are designated as mandatory during pandemic and communicable disease emergencies).
+3.2 Compensatory time is not to be accumulated, tracked, used, or paid out for FLSA-exempt employees, except as specifically mandated by state and/or UNC policies (such as UNC Policy 300.2.15, which requires overtime pay or equivalent compensatory time for some FLSA-exempt EHRA employees who are designated as mandatory during pandemic and communicable disease emergencies).

 3.3 Most FLSA-exempt employees typically put in some time and effort beyond the university’s standard business hours in order to fulfill the generally-expected professional responsibilities of their positions.
 The university recognizes there may be situations where a work unit experiences extraordinary increases in work demand and where an FLSA exempt employee must commit exceptional time and effort beyond the employee’s regular work schedule.
 In such situations, managers may extend the opportunity for scheduling flexibility at other times that are mutually agreeable between the employee and the manager.
 Scheduling flexibility is just that, flexibility, and has no specific time or hour implications, entitlements, or tracking.